Investment tribunal dismisses union's claim of labour crisis – Daily Trust

-The Investment and Security Tribunal (IST), on Tuesday, warned the Amalgamated Union of Public Corporations, Technicians, Entertainment and Recreational Employees (AUPCTRE) to strictly keep off from the tribunal in its best interest.
+The Investment and Security Tribunal (IST) has said that the Amalgamated Union of Public Corporations, Technicians, Entertainment and Recreational Employees (AUPCTRE) should strictly keep off from them in their best interest.

-This is following the recent SOS which was written to President Muhammadu Buhari by one Mr. Benjamin Anthony, who is the national president of AUPCTRE.
+This resulted following the recent SOS which was written to President Buhari by one Mr. Benjamin Anthony who is the national president AUPCTRE.

-IST’s Director of Corporate Communications, Kenneth Ezea, made this known in a statement, copies of which were made available to newsmen.
+The Director Corporate Communications Kenneth Ezea made this known in a press statement copies of which were made available to newsmen.

 OVER 5,000 NIGERIAN MEN HAVE OVERCOME POOR BEDROOM PERFORMANCE SYNDROME DUE TO THIS BRILLIANT DISCOVERY.
 CLICK HERE TO KNOW MORE

-Kenneth, who expressed dismay, noted that they have read stories (SOS) written by Mr. Benjamin Anthony to the President to “step in and resolve the crisis rocking Investments and Securities Tribunal.”
+Speaking, Kenneth who expressed dismay noted that they have read stories (SOS) written by Mr. Benjamin Anthony to the President to “step in and resolve the crisis rocking Investments and Securities Tribunal.”

 “The said Benjamin Anthony also made other untenable and invalid claims about the Tribunal and its Chairman/CEO which we wish to correct for the proper guidance of the members of the public,” he said.

-He stated that: “On May 21, 2019, the National Industrial Court (NIC) resolved a case between the AUPCTRE and the tribunal and in its judgement given by Justice Sanusi Kado, ruled that AUPCTRE is not the legal trade union to represent members of staff of IST.
+He stated that “On May 21, 2019, the National Industrial Court (NIC) resolved a case between the AUPCTRE and the tribunal and in its judgment given by Justice Sanusi Kado ruled that AUPCTRE is not the legal trade union to represent members of staff of IST.

-“The court also restrained the officers of AUPCTRE from parading themselves as representatives of IST staff while directing management ‘not to interfere with the staff in choosing to join appropriate union within the jurisdictional scope of the industry to which they belong’ which is the judiciary.”
+He added that “The court also restrained the officers of AUPCTRE from parading themselves as representatives of IST staff while directing management “not to interfere with the staff in choosing to join appropriate union within the jurisdictional scope of the industry to which they belong” which is the judiciary.

-According to him: “Our records show that AUPCTRE actively presented and defended its case before the NIC until judgement was delivered but instead of complying with the decision of the court, they chose the use of violence to simulate and precipitate artificial crisis around the tribunal.”

-He berated that the AUPCTRE leadership had been using its staff, especially lawyers to fabricate wicked and malicious petitions against innocent chief executives of Federal Government agencies under the guise of labour union agitations.

 Dear Esteemed reader,